killinen/BrakeModule/README.md

 </p>

 ## The name of the Man-in-the-middle is BrakeModule
-The basic idea to take control of the ABS/DSC unit ability to brake is to use man-in-the-middle tactic (https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-This is implemented by taking the charge pump control from ABS module so that it wont confuse any diagnostic systems by:
+The concept behind gaining control of the ABS/DSC unit's braking ability is to use a man-in-the-middle tactic (https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+This can be achieved by taking control of the charge pump from the ABS module, preventing any diagnostic systems from being confused.
+To take control of the ABS/DSC unit's braking ability, the following steps can be taken:
-1. Disconnecting the BOSCH control module from the charge pump
+1. Disconnect the BOSCH control module from the charge pump.
-2. Reconnecting the charge pump wires from module with resistor so that the control module "thinks" that the pump is connected.
-If wires are disconnected, module throws an charge pump error, because it will detect open circuit via the feedback lines (f/b) shown in handwritten schematic.
+2. Reconnect the charge pump wires to a resistor so that the control module "thinks" that the pump is still connected.
+If the wires are disconnected, the module will throw a charge pump error because it will detect an open circuit via the feedback lines (f/b), shown in handwritten schematic.
 3. Connecting 12V to the pump and use N-channel power MOSFET to adjust to charge pump load (brake pressure).
-4. Manipulating the cars brake light (pedal) switch detection wires, because if car detects increased brake pressure in the system without detection of brake pedal beeing pressed, it throws an brake pressure sensor defekt error.
+4. Manipulating the cars brake light (pedal) switch signal wires, as increased brake pressure in the system without detection of the brake pedal being pressed will cause a brake pressure sensor defekt error.
+5. The BrakeModule determines its operations by reading messages from the car's CAN bus, where OPENPILOT is also connected.

 Main principle of driving charge pump and brakelight switch with BrakeModule.
 <p align="center">